Edgar Ronald O’Neill (1918-1994)

 Rev. Father R. Lopez, M.S.C., celebrated the marriage with Nuptial Mass at Our Lady of the Sacred Heart Church, Randwick, on Monday, January 15, of Miss Sheila Hudson, only daughter of Mr. and Mrs. W. Hudson, of Coogee, to Mr. Edgar O’Neill, son of Mr. and Mrs. James O’Neill, of Kogarah.
 A reception was afterwards held at the Coogee Bay Hotel.

-From late 1940 to the end of 1941 there was a flurry of newspaper reports on Eddie’s golfing achievements in Lithgow, however we have not yet found evidence of his appointment to a school there, but believe it to be Oakey Park School.
+Paul recalls Eddie telling him his first school was at Countegany, a tiny hamlet about 33 km east of Cooma on the Snowy Mountains Highway connecting Bega with the Riverina.
+(This was a typical one-teacher school in the bush; in the photo there are 10 students across all ages making teaching quite a challenge.)
+Possibly upon marriage the Department of Education was required to find a more suitable school for the married couple, because from late 1940 to the end of 1941 there was a flurry of newspaper reports on Eddie’s golfing achievements in Lithgow, a mining town just over the Blue Mountains and about 140km from Sydney.
+However we have not yet found evidence of his appointment to Lithgow, but believe it was Oakey Park Public School.
 Eddie was then appointed to a one-teacher school at Cobbora, a tiny country town near Dunedoo, some 360 km north west of Sydney; Mudgee Guardian and North-Western Representative, Thu 5 Feb 1942:

 New teacher at Cobbora subsidised school is Mr. Edgar O’Neill from Lithgow. who arrived this week.
 He replaces Mr. J. Smith, who has joined the A.I.F.
 Mrs. O’Neill, wife of Mr. O’Neill, will be arriving later.